juliafsuzuki/wellbeing-coach-rag-app/README.md

 **Self-audit** — the model appends `[RULES I BROKE]: which, where, why` whenever it detects a rule violation in its own output.

 <br />

-## Scope and Constraints

-- **Single corpus:** all knowledge is derived from one source — the e-book *Dance To Your Maximum*.
-No multi-document upload.
-- **No multi-turn retrieval awareness:** each question is processed independently.
-Chat history is displayed in the UI but is not passed into the retrieval or generation steps.
-- **No cross-session memory:** chat history clears on page reload.
-- **No re-ranking or streaming:** retrieval returns top-k results by cosine similarity; responses are returned in full once generation completes.
-- **Secrets via `.env`:** API keys are never hard-coded; the app runs as a single-process Streamlit deployment.

-## Key capabilities

-- **Conversational Q&A** via a Streamlit web interface, accessible to non-technical users
-- **Intelligent query routing** (LangGraph) classifies each question on two dimensions — part scope (`competition_day`, `season`, `career`) and content type (`prose`, `test`, `form`, `appendix`) — and applies matching metadata filters before retrieval
-- **Semantic retrieval** from Pinecone vector store with metadata filtering; falls back to unfiltered search when a filtered query returns no results
-- **Image-based PDF support:** the source e-book is fully scanned (no text layer); PyMuPDF + Tesseract OCR pipeline extracts text with results cached to disk after the first run
-- **Epistemic tagging:** every claim is labelled `[KNOWN]`, `[COMPUTED]`, `[INFERRED]`, `[COMMON]`, `[FRAME]`, or `[GUESS]`, with a confidence rating — making the reasoning transparent and auditable
-- **Inline citations** in every response — `[Dance To Your Maximum, Chapter X-Y, Page Z–W]` — drawn from chunk metadata, never fabricated
-- **Graceful refusal:** questions outside the scope of the retrieved context produce `"I don't have that in my knowledge base."` rather than a speculative answer
-- **Faithfulness evaluation pipeline** using an LLM-as-judge (`gpt-4.1-mini`, temp=0) over a fixed 15-question benchmark, targeting ≥90% faithfulness
-- **LangSmith observability** integrated for full chain tracing; currently disabled — activate by setting `LANGCHAIN_TRACING_V2=true` and supplying a `LANGCHAIN_API_KEY`

-## Value Proposition

-- **Trustworthy outputs:** every claim links back to a specific page range in the source text, minimising hallucination risk on in-scope questions.
-Out-of-scope questions are refused rather than answered speculatively.
-- **Domain-aware retrieval:** two-dimensional routing (part scope + content type) and metadata filtering ensure the model draws from the right section of the knowledge base, not just the nearest vector.
-- **Transparent reasoning:** epistemic tags and confidence ratings surface the basis for every claim, letting users judge answers rather than accept them at face value.
-- **Measurable quality:** the built-in evaluation pipeline (Section 11) produces objective faithfulness metrics before any deployment or knowledge-base update.
-- **Low barrier to use:** the Streamlit UI requires no technical knowledge; pre-built question categories make it immediately useful without any prior familiarity with the source material.

 ## Evaluation